Sim4n6/plasoWiki/Dependencies---Ubuntu.md

 **TODO**

 ## Manual build
 It is impossible for us to support all flavors of Ubuntu out there, so if you want smooth sailing, we recommend sticking with the supported version or live with the fact that a manual build of the dependencies can be a tedious task.

 For ease of maintenance the following instructions use as much deb package files as possible.
+Note that the resulting deb files are not intended for public redistribution.

 First create a build root directory:
 ```